HIGHLIGHTS

 - Vivo X300 Pro price in Nepal is expected to start at Rs.
 1,94,999 for the 16/512GB variant.

-- Its cameras are developed in partnership with ZEISS and feature a 200MP telephoto lens.
+- It features ZEISS co-engineered cameras with a 200MP telephoto lens.

 The X-series represents Vivo’s most premium lineup, featuring high-end models like the Vivo X200s and the X Fold series.
 And now, there’s a new addition to the family: the Vivo X300 series, which currently includes the X300 and X300 Pro.
 But today, we’ll be focusing on the latter, the Vivo X300 Pro.